Academic Regulations

 Transfer Credit

-Students who are enrolled at Olin and wish to receive transfer credit for course work subsequently taken at another institution must receive approval from their advisor prior to the time the course is to be taken.
+The Olin School expects that all degree requirement courses be taken at Washington University.
+However, students who are enrolled at Olin and wish to receive transfer credit for course work taken at another institution may request course approval.
+Transfer course approval must be received prior to the start of the transfer course.
 General guidelines are as follows:

 - The institution must meet accreditation requirements.

-- A catalog description for each course must be submitted with the petition for review.
+- A syllabus for each course must be submitted with the request for review.

 - No credit will be granted for course work taken online through another university.